 You can also select multiple methods of associating alternative text, that is, all three bulleted options in Step 2.
 In that event, Dynamic Converter will follow the order of the bulleted list items to determine what alternative text to display.
 In other words, if you associate alternative text with a graphic that is embedded in a source document, that text will always be used, and the other two types of alternative text, if selected, will be ignored for that graphic.
 If you don't specify alternative text from the source document, then caption text will be used, if it has been specified, and any alternative text entered in the Alternative Text field will be ignored.
-Finally, alternative text is specified.
+Finally, alternative text entered in the Alternative Text field will be used only if no other alternative text is specified.